 We provide transitional care which is situated on the postnatal ward.
 Transitional care is for babies who need some medical treatment but do not require admission to the special care nurseries.

-We provide an outreach service Monday to Friday which helps with earlier discharge home from the unit.
-Your baby will be visited at home on a regular basis by the Neonatal Outreach Sisters once discharged from the hospital.
-This option will be fully discussed and planned with you.
+We provide an outreach service, the aim of which is help with earlier discharge home from the unit.
+Your baby will be visited at home on a regular basis by the neonatal outreach sisters once discharged from the hospital.
+This option will be discussed fully - and planned – with you.

 The Lister hospital special care support group is run by parents whose babies have needed to spend time in special care after their birth.
 You can find out more about them on their website